 Platforms

 The platforms folder contains information on different kits (i.e. hardware platforms).
 These files are necessary in order to program a given project into specific hardware.
-In our case, the kit we are using is called BCM94343W_AVN.
-That isn’t installed by default so we will have to copy over the platform files before using it (this will be the first exercise in Chapter 2).
-You can even create platform files for custom hardware that you design.
+In our case, the kit we are using is called BCM943907AEVAL1F.
+That kit has a platform folder, but since we are also using a shield attached to it, we will use a custom set of platform files that also includes the peripherals on the shield.
+You will have to copy over the custom platform files before using the shield and kit (this will be the first exercise in Chapter 2).
+You can even create platform files for your own custom hardware that you design.
 We’ll discuss the platforms folder in more detail in Chapter 2.

 Libraries